 FILL THE FOLLOWING IF: CLIENT IS AN INDIVIDUAL

-PERSONAL INFOR RMATION
+PERSONAL IN FORMATION

 Full Name:(in accordance with identification

 document):

 Date of birth:

-ID Number/passport No.:
+passport No.:

 Marital Status:

 Number of dependants:

 Educational level: Primary / Intermediate /

 High school / Diploma / Bachelor/

 Postgraduate)

 Citizenship:

-Address for Correspondence (national
+Address for Correspondence (

-address if the client is resident of the

-Kingdom)

 Mobile Phone:

 Another phone:

-Approximate annual income (in SAR)?
+Approximate annual income (Specify Currence y)?

 • 100,000 or less

 • 100,001-300,000

 • 300,001-600,000

 • 600,001 -1,500,000

 • 1,500,001 -5,000,000

 • 5,000,001 - 10,000,000

 • 10,000,001 - 50,000,000

 • Over 50,000,000

-Approximate net worth (excluding residence) (in SAR)?
+Approximate net worth (excluding residence) (Specify Currency)?

 • 100,000 or less

 • 100,001-300,000

 • 300,001-600,000

 • 600,001 -1,500,000

 • 1,500,001 -5,000,000

 • 5,000,001 - 10,000,000

 • 10,000,001 - 50,000,000

 • Over 50,000,000

 Employer In FORMATION

 Employer's Name:

 Employer's Address:

 Employer's Phone Number:

 Position / Title:

 Duration of Employment:

 BANK INFO RMATION

 Bank's Name:

 Branch:

 Main Account Number:

 CLIENT'S PROFESSIONAL EXPERIE NCES IN THE FINANCIAL SECTOR

 Has the client worked in the financial sector d uring the past five years?
 Yes/No

 (This includes, for example: working for capital market institutions, banks, finance

 companies, insurance companies)

 Does the client have any other practical ex perience related to the financial sector?

-Yes/ No
+Yes/No

 GENERAL INFORMATION

 Is the client a board of directors member, an audit committee member or a senior executive

 in a listed company?
-Yes/No
+Yes / No

 Does the client have a close association with a board of directors member, an audit

 committee member or a senior executive in a listed company?
-Yes /No
+Yes/No

 Is the client entrusted with prominent public functions in the Kingdom or a foreign country,

 senior management positions, or a position in an international organization?

-Yes/ No

-Does the client have a relationship (by blood o •

-an association with a person entrusted with a prominent public function in the Kingdom or
+Does the client have a relationship (by blood or marriage up to the second degree), or have an association with a person entrusted with a prominent public function in the Kingdom or a foreign country, senior management positions, or a position in an international organization?

+Yes/No

+Is the client the beneficial owner of the account or business relationship?

+Yes/No

-a foreign country, senior management positions, or a position in an i nternational organization?
-Yes/No Is the client the beneficial owner of the account or business relationship?
-Yes/No The identity of the beneficial owner of the account or business relationship (i f the answer to above question is No) Any other financial information on the client's financial situation?
+The identity of the beneficial owner of the account or business relationship (if the answer to above question is No)

-FILL THE FOLLOWING IF:
+Any other financial information on the client's financial situation?

-CLIENT IS A L EGAL PERSON
+FILL THE FOI CLIENT IS A LI

 GENERAL IN FORMATION

 Name:

 Commercial Registration No. or its

 equivalent:

 Registered Address:

 Country of Registration:

 Main business:

 Date of incorporation or start of business:

 Country of practicing business:

 Names of natural persons who own or

 control 25% or more of the shares:

 Names of all directors and senior

 executives:

 Business Phone:

 Number of employees:

 Paid-up capital:

 Annual Turnover:

-Con FACT
+Con TACT

 Name of Contact:

 Address for Correspondence:

 Business Phone:

 Mobile Number:

 Email address:

 BANK INFO DRMATION

 Bank's Name:

 Branch:

 Main Account Number

 OTHER INF ORMATION

-Any other financial information on the client 's financial situation?
+Any other financial information on the client s financial situation?